socialchorus/superbolt/README.md

     end

 Exceptions raised in the processing block will not exit the Superbolt app.
-Errors will be logged and the message will be put on an error queue with information about the exception raised.
-Those messages can be seen by accessing the related error queue:
+Errors will be logged and the notification will be sent to the error notifier (none by default, can be airbrake) with information about the exception raised.

-    error_queue = Superbolt::App.new('dorothy_inbox').error_queue
-    error_queue.all

-The error queue is a Superbolt::Queue and methods like #pop, #delete, and #[] are available to gather more data about the exceptions being raised.

 The app can be shutdown gracefully by sending a quit message to a special queue:

     quit_queue = Superbolt::App.new('dorothy_inbox').quit_queue
     quit_queue.push(message: 'for a deploy')

+## Error reporting

+  `Superbolt::App` can hook into Airbrake by your command:

+    Superbolt.error_notifier = :airbrake

+    Superbolt::App.new('dorothy_inbox') do
+      do_unsafe_stuff
+    end

+  Note that Superbolt does not have [the Airbrake gem](https://github.com/airbrake/airbrake) amongst it's dependencies, so it is up to you to add it to your project.

 ## Installation